 The therapist will usually assess both active (the patient moves) and passive (the therapist moves the joint) range of motion at the ankle with the knee both straight and then bent.
 Calf strains usually present with pain and weakness on active plantarflexion.
 Passive range of motion is usually pain-free as the muscles are not contracting, although the end of range into dorsiflexion (toes pointing upwards) may be painful as the muscles stretch.

 These tests are used to assess muscular strength compared to the other side.
 Again they should be tested with the knee straight and then bent: The therapist applies resistance as the patient plantarflexes the ankle (points the foot away).
 A positive result is a pain on contraction and weakness compared to the other leg.

 Thompson's test for complete muscle rupture.
 The therapist squeezes the calf muscles observing for movement at the ankle into plantarflexion (pointing the toes away).
 If no movement is seen, suspect a total rupture of one or both calf muscles.

-Assessing the ability to carry out the following tasks gives the therapist a clear picture about the patients current abilities.
+Assessing the ability to carry out the following tasks gives the therapist a clear picture of the patient's current abilities.
 They can also be used as objective markers to show progression once treatment and rehabilitation have been initiated.

-Single leg calf raise assess ability to hop on spot with one leg- only do so if previous tests have not proved conclusive or have not elicited any symptoms.
+Single leg calf raises assess the ability to hop on spot with one leg- only do so if previous tests have not proved conclusive or have not elicited any symptoms.
 Additional imaging tests such as ultrasound and MRI may be needed to fully diagnose the injury.